stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

-And was taken by the saps therein.
+...and was taken by the saps therein.

 #### PILCHARDS